bilgekahriman/bilgekahriman/README.md

 ## Frontend Developer
 -----------------

-I have been dealing with the Frontend Developer part for about 1.5-2 years and I have been developing projects.
+I have been dealing with the Frontend Developer part for about 1-2 year and I have been developing small projects, and learning new languages.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [kahrimanbilgenur@gmail.com](mailto:kahrimanbilgenur@gmail.com)